Little Tokyo Business Association

 Hashimoto is credited with introducing mochi, a traditional Japanese pastry, into the national American market.

 In July 2003, LTBA won approval from the Los Angeles City Council to establish a merchant-based Business Improvement District (BID) in Little Tokyo.
 Around the same time, BIDs were established throughout the City in response to the need for a system that would ensure basic services, such as cleanup, safety patrols, and marketing.
 However, all other BIDs set up in the Downtown area are property-based and financed by assessing fees to property owners.

 Today, there are more than 400 businesses operating in Little Tokyo.

 PRESIDENT WOODROW WILSON VISITS LITTLE TOKYO IN THE 1920s.

-EARLY MEMBERS OF THE JAPANESE ASSOCIATION OF LOS ANGELES, PREDECESSOR OF TODAY'S LITTLE TOKYO BUSINESS ASSOCIATION, GATHER FOR A FAMILY PICNIC.
+EARLY MEMBERS OF THE JAPANESE ASSOCIATION OF LOS ANGELES, PREDECESSOR OF TODAY'S LITTLE TOKYO BUSINESS ASSOCIATION, GATHER FOR A FAMILY PICNIC IN 1914.

 Japanese began emigrating to the U.S. following the political, cultural and social changes resulting from the 1868 Meiji Restoration.
 Following the passage of Chinese Exclusion Act of 1882, Japanese laborers were sought to replace the Chinese.
 The 1907 “Gentlemen's Agreement” between the United States and Japan, closed immigration for most Japanese, except for business and professional men.
 The enactment of the Immigration Act of 1924 further limited immigration into the U.S.

 Little Tokyo is one of three remaining